📅 Last Updated: January 26, 2026 | New startups added weekly

 Series B: $15-50M with 10-20% equity dilution

-Series B rounds typically involve roughly twice the capital of Series A, but with approximately half the equity given away, reflecting reduced investor risk.
+Later rounds typically involve roughly twice the capital, but with approximately half the equity given away, reflecting reduced investor risk as the company has proven its model.

 Company Maturity

-Series A Focus: Proving product-market fit and establishing initial scaling playbooks
+Series A Focus: Proving product-market fit and establishing initial scaling playbooks.
+Companies are still figuring out repeatable sales motions.

-Series B Focus: Executing proven strategies at scale and expanding market share
+Series B Focus: Executing proven strategies at scale and expanding market share.
+The focus shifts to operational efficiency and market dominance.

 Key Metrics Expected